Code-Institute-Submissions/F1MemoryGame/README.md

 - As a user, I want to be able to see how well I am playing the game (Score).
 - As a user, I want instructions on how to play the game.
 - As a user, I want to have fun!.

+### Wireframes

+[Here](https://github.com/filleben/F1MemoryGame/tree/master/wireframes) are the designs I made for the site.

 <span id="deployment"></span>